ILRI-Genomics-Platform/AMR-Genomic-Surveillance/mpox-genome-analysis-illumina.md

 done
 ```

-# # split the consensus sites file into a set that should be IUPAC codes and all other bases, using the ConsensusTag in the VCF
+## Split the consensus sites file
+The file is split into a set that should be IUPAC codes and all other bases, using the ConsensusTag in the VCF

 ```
 for vt in "ambiguous" "fixed"; do